philipp-weyer/team-stitch/README.md

 - **Ways of inputs:** Raw JSON documents, either extracted from the web crawler or manually inputted by users, are written into a MongoDB Atlas Cluster.
 Add it

 Feel free to customize this README file according to your project's specific details and requirements.

+## How It Works

+1. **Uploading or Web Crawling:**
+   - User can use the sample webpage to upload knowledge base json documents OR sopecify a website URL for crawling content in order to extract relevant information

+2. **AWS S3 Storage:**
+   - Extracted documents are stored on AWS S3 and processed via a Lambda function that stores them into Atlas

+3. **App Services Function 1:**
+   - Once documents are written into the Atlas Cluster in the 'content' collection, an appservices function gets invoked via an Atlas Trigger.
+This function calls the OpenAI embedding model (Ai Services Computyer Vision which is multi-modal for future enhancements) to retrieve vector embeddings and updates the Documents within the collection with all document related vector information.

+4. **Lambda transferFunction:**
+   - The Lambda function processes raw JSON documents obtained from the web crawler or inputted by users and writes them on MongoDB for further processing.

+## Setup Instructions

+1. **Terraform and Stuff:**

+## Dependencies
+1. **Dep 1:**
+2. **Dep 2:**
+3. **Dep 3:**